-Occasionally, you might require a quick info where precisely your restaurant is and what do they have on their menu.
+Occasionally, you might require quick info on where precisely your restaurant is and what do they have on their menu.

 Like our life, website speed had to increase so that it can keep up with the pace.

-Is low website speed harmful to your website?
+Is low cannabis website speed harmful to your website?

 It is 2017.

-If you’re website is too slow, you probably should shut down your web based company.
+If your website is too slow, you probably should shut down your web-based company.

-However, there are still those who have slow website speed.
+However, there are still those who have slow cannabis website speed.